 Pricing and Availability

-The whiteout morph is one of the rarest and most sought-after African Fat Tail gecko morph and is higher-priced as a result of years of selective breeding.
+The whiteout morph is one of the rarest and most sought-after African Fat Tail gecko morphs and is higher priced as a result of years of selective breeding.

 Wild-caught geckos may be available but we strongly recommend purchasing only captive-bred animals.

 African Fat-Tailed geckos make great pets: they are extremely tame, are reasonably easy to handle, and stay relatively small in size.
 They are affordable, easy to care for, and, when cared for properly, they can live for up to 25 years.